;

 Working closely with a financial specialist made me realise there is so much where design can help in banking, especially in understanding and the numbers (hidden) fees, but mainly in the context of the situation, rebuilding once damaged trust.

 Our team has automated over 10,000 responses to small businesses.
-On a daily and weekly basis, we inform them about the status of changes, their impact on savings, and, more importantly, how to run their business during crises best.
+On a daily and weekly basis, we inform them about the status of changes, their impact on savings, and, more importantly, how to best run their business during crises.
 Helping people in need is not a duty, it's a gift.
-Seeing all our respondents getting back on their feeds and starting to continue the journey they once started was fantastic.
+Seeing all our respondents getting back on their feet and starting to continue the journey they once started was fantastic.

 That's all for this edition!